openlibhums/memory-alpha/content/pages/support/guides/index.md

 # Janeway guides

-This is page lists the guides for using Janeway.
+This page lists the guides for using Janeway.
 Guides are grouped by theme and who they are for.

 ## Workflow guides

 - [Author guide](../guides/author-guide.md) - submitting an article and going through the publication process as an author.
 - [Reviewer guide](../guides/reviewer-guide.md) - accessing and completing reviews as a reviewer.
-- [Copyeditor guide](../guides/copyeditor-guide.md) - managing assignment as a copyeditor.
+- [Copyeditor guide](../guides/copyeditor-guide.md) - managing assignments as a copyeditor.
 - [Typesetter guide](../guides/typesetter-guide.md) - typesetting content on Janeway.

 - [Editor guide: overview](../guides/editor-guide-overview.md) - the stages of the editorial workflow, with links to each stage's specific guide.